Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Safety and Age

 Safety comes first.
-Make sure your child can remove the blanket by themselves.
+Make sure your child can remove the blanket themselves.
 Weighted blankets are generally recommended for children from 2 years old.
-Always consult a professional if you have any doubts.
+Always consult a professional if you have doubts.

-Do you want to know more or purchase a weighted blanket directly?
-Check out our range and give your child a well-deserved night's sleep.
+Want to know more or purchase a weighted blanket directly?
+Check out our range and give your child a well-deserved night's rest.

 Discover our weighted blankets here